Cutaneous drug reactions

 - Thyme (Thymus vulgaris).
 Do not take thyme if you take blood-thinning medication.
 Never take oil of thyme, which can be toxic.

 Burdock (Arctium lappa) is an anti-inflammatory and antioxidant.
-Do not take burdock if you have diabetes, or if you take blood thinning medication or a diuretic (water pills).
+Do not take burdock if you have diabetes, or if you take blood-thinning medication or a diuretic (water pills).
+People who are allergic to ragweed may be sensitive to burdock.

 - Gotu kola (Centella asiatica) helps improve skin health.
-Do not take gotu kola if you have high blood pressure or experience anxiety.
+Do not take gotu kola if you have high blood pressure or experience anxiety, or if you have a history of liver disease.

 Cat's claw (Uncaria tomentosa) has anti-inflammatory and antioxidant effects.
-Cat's claw my possibly worsen autoimmune disorders and leukemia, and it may interaction with several medications.
-Do not take cat's claw if you have high blood pressure or take blood thinning medication.
+Cat's claw may worsen autoimmune disorders and leukemia, and it may interact with several medications.
+Do not take cat's claw if you have high or low blood pressure, are on blood pressure medication, or take blood-thinning medication.

 Homeopathic remedies can be used to improve symptoms of itching, burning, and swelling.
 While few studies have examined the effectiveness of specific homeopathic remedies, professional homeopaths may recommend one or more of the following treatments for cutaneous drug reactions based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.